 An interview can have almost any format.
-You can either have a single interviewer, a panel of interviewers or have a candidate complete multiple interviews with different individuals.
+You can either have a single interviewer, a panel of interviewers or have a candidate complete multiple rounds of interviews with different individuals.
 Each format has its pros and cons.

 The individual interview comprises of a candidate with one single interviewer.

 Group interviews consist of a panel of interviewers – more than one – interviewing the candidate.
+This format of interview is widely prevalent in b-school admission process, especially in IIMs.

-Multiple Round Interview
+Multiple Rounds Interview

 In this format, you can have multiple rounds of one-to-one interviews.